2021 Breast Cancer Survivorship Experience

 The weekend is filled with powerful and insightful presentations.
 The event will be a hybrid event with in-person and virtual participation.
-We will be hosting our event from the Spark Transformation Center located at 521 Moredon Rd Huntingdon Valley, PA 19006 (www.spark-holyredeemer.com/)
+We will be hosting our event from The Logan located at One Logan Square Philadelphia, PA 19103 (www.theloganhotel.com)

 Click here to view our 2021 BCSE Brochure

 - How Survivors Become Thrivers – a patient’s perspective video